 Notwithstanding the weather, the House should be basking in the warm glow of success, at least as regards productivity.
 I am delighted to say that, just at the point when the Office for Budget Responsibility threw in the towel and gave up, we embarked on the first period of sustained improvement in productivity for seven years.
 Maintaining that is critical, and, as has been agreed on both sides of the House, part of the answer is improvement in our infrastructure.

 I am delighted that we have more than £460 billion in the pipeline for infrastructure investments, and over half of that will be coming from the private sector.
-I sincerely hope that part of it—I beg to differ with the hon.
+I sincerely hope that part of it—I beg to differ from the hon.
 Member for Brentford and Isleworth (Ruth Cadbury) here—will be the expansion of Heathrow; we have talked about that enough and we need to get on with it, but I will not go further into the debate on that with the hon.
 Lady, given the time limit today.
 I am pleased that since the financial crisis we have, notwithstanding the other pressures, maintained the investment in our infrastructure, which has exceeded in terms of GDP percentage that of France and Germany over the period.

 I listened carefully to the proposer of the motion, the hon.
 Member for Kingston upon Hull North (Diana Johnson), and I agree that this is a national challenge.
 I went through the details of this, and I warmly welcome the TransPennine route upgrade, think it is a smart move to make smart motorways of the M60, M62 and M6, and, burrowing into the detail, support the £100 million being spent on the Tees Valley A19.
 What will please the hon.
 Member for Brentford and Isleworth is the £14 million being spent on cycle lanes in Gateshead and Newcastle.
-These are all examples, both very small and very large, of the Government acting to ensure we boost our productivity and make this a better place to live across the country.
+Those are all examples, both very small and very large, of the Government acting to ensure we boost our productivity and make this a better place to live across the country.

 Above all, the establishment by this Government, with £260 million of funding, of Transport for the North is a good move; it will create proper and good national advocacy through that body.
 One might wonder why I am saying that as a Member for a Sussex constituency; I do so because it serves the interests of Horsham and the whole of the country if our economy and our growth are broadly based.